Personality Test Alternatives: Beyond the Usual Suspects

 Values-Based Assessments

-Measures what you prioritize, not how you behave.
-Shalom Schwartz identified ten universal value types organized in a circular structure:
+The Schwartz Values Survey measures what you prioritize, not just how you behave.
+Shalom Schwartz identified ten broad value types arranged in a circular model:

 Value Core Concern